33 Brilliant Home Hacks Using Our 3 Favorite Items

 To properly build a fire, you need to have tinder (easy-lighting material), kindling (finger-size sticks) and fuel (logs).
 We all have a readily available supply of tinder: dryer lint!
-To make fire starters, I stuff empty toilet paper tubes with dryer lint.
-My dryer lint “logs” light quickly and easily burn long enough to light up the kindling.
-And I don’t have to resort to lighter fluid!
+To make fire starters, I stuff empty toilet paper cardboard tubes with dryer lint.
+Dryer lint “logs” light quickly and easily burn long enough to light up the kindling.
+And you don’t have to resort to lighter fluid!
 Have you ever heard of a Swedish fire torch?

 No-Slip Cutting Board

 Most cutting boards don’t come with any kind of rubber surface on the bottom to prevent them from sliding on a countertop, but with a couple of rubber bands, you can stabilize your cutting board and keep it from moving around during use.
 Slip on two rubber bands—one at each end of the cutting board—and you’re good to go.
 Make sure that the rubber bands lay flat and aren’t twisted when you put them on so the board will sit steady on your countertop.
 Next, check out 25 handy hints specifically for the home cook.